Aspects of Jesus

-Even the J-person said, "Because narrow narrow the gate and constricted the way leading into Life, and those finding it are few."
+Even the J-person said, "Because narrow the gate and constricted the way leading into Life, but those finding it are few."
 Sounds like bad news, doesn't it?
 But maybe it is GOOD news.
 Maybe the first part is really good news, and the second part is just and only a sad commentary!
 And again, "Strive to enter by the narrow door."
 Obviously, we can ignore all the normal or wide entrances in our search or approach.
 And why not?
 A narrow door and path are well defined and preclude bringing a lot of baggage and drifting or wandering around.